bridgecrew-perf6/iot-deployment/README.md

                             namespace.
       --service-bus-namespace SERVICE_BUS_NAMESPACE
                             Name of the ServiceBus for the deployment.
+      --key-vault-name KEY_VAULT_NAME
+                            Name of the Key Vault for the deployment.
       --location LOCATION   Location of the Azure datacenter for the deployment.
       --logging-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                             Logging level of the program.